Charm physics: Exclusive charm hadron decays

-Other theoretical approaches are based on the use of dispersion relations~(DRs), which follow from the analyticity and unitarity of the scattering matrix.
-For example, the use of DRs in the large $N_c$ limit~\cite{Pich:2002xy}, where $N_c$ denotes the number of colours, was used in~\cite{Pich:2023kim} to study the non-leptonic decays $D^0 \to \pi^+ \pi^-$ and $D^0 \to K^+ K^-$ and, specifically, to determine the size of the strong phases due to the $\pi \pi$, $KK$ rescattering, a key ingredient for the prediction of CPV in these decays, see Section~\ref{subsec:basics_CPV}.
-Similar methods, in particular, the analysis of rescattering effects and final state interactions in non-leptonic $D$-meson decays can be found in~\cite{Bauer:1986bm, Franco:2012ck, Bediaga:2022sxw}.
-It is also important to stress that first steps in determining rescattering effects in charmed meson decays from Lattice QCD have been made in~\cite{DiCarlo:2025mvt, Hansen:2012tf}, however, an exhaustive calculation of these contributions is at the present still out of reach.\\
+Further theoretical approaches are based on the use of dispersion relations~(DRs), which follow from the analyticity and unitarity of the scattering matrix.
+For example, the use of DRs in the large $N_c$ limit~\cite{Pich:2002xy}, where $N_c$ denotes the number of colours, was employed in~\cite{Pich:2023kim} to study the non-leptonic decays $D^0 \to \pi^+ \pi^-$ and $D^0 \to K^+ K^-$ and, specifically, to determine the size of the strong phases due to the $\pi \pi$, $KK$ rescattering, a key ingredient for the prediction of CPV in these decays.
+Other studies of two-body non-leptonic $D$-meson decays including specific modelling for rescattering effects and final state interactions can be found in~\cite{Bauer:1986bm, Buccella:1992ym, Buccella:1994nf, Buccella:2013tya, Buccella:2019kpn, Buccella:1992sg, Franco:2012ck, Bediaga:2022sxw}.
+We also note how first steps in determining rescattering effects in charmed meson decays from Lattice QCD have been made in~\cite{DiCarlo:2025mvt, Hansen:2012tf}, however, an exhaustive calculation of these contributions is at the present still out of reach.\\

 The framework of LCSRs has proved to be a powerful method for describing hadronic matrix elements, although, in the context of non-leptonic decays, its use has mainly focused on the $B$-meson system, see e.g.~\cite{Khodjamirian:2000mi, Khodjamirian:2003eq, Piscopo:2023opf}.
 In the case of hadronic charmed-meson decays, LCSRs has been employed in \cite{Khodjamirian:2017zdu} to determine the size of penguin contributions in $D^0 \to \pi^+ \pi^-$ and $D^0 \to K^+ K^-$ and recently in~\cite{Lenz:2023rlq} to also estimate the tree-level amplitude and the corresponding branching fractions for the Cabibbo favourite~(CF), singly Cabibbo suppressed~(SCS), and doubly Cabibbo suppressed~(DCS) decays $D^0 \to \pi^+ K^-, K^+ K^-, \pi^+ \pi^-, K^+ \pi^- $, sketched in Fig.~\ref{sec5.3:fig1}.
 The comparison between the LCSRs predictions and the experimental average determinations is given in Table~\ref{sec5.3:tab1}.
 The overall agreement appears very good, particularly given the approximations made and the challenges of dealing with charm systems.
 The central values agree well with the data, while the theory uncertainties, conservatively estimated, are still much larger than the experimental ones.
 Experimental measurements allow to validate theoretical calculations and test the SU(3)$_F$ symmetry breaking in two-body hadronic charm decays.
 Currently, the most precise absolute branching fraction measurements for charm decays into two pseudoscalar mesons come from the BESIII collaboration~\cite{BESIII:2018apz} where the single-tag technique has been used as the final states can be fully reconstructed.
 These results are then averaged with other experimental measurements in~\cite{HeavyFlavorAveragingGroupHFLAV:2024ctg} - or alternatively in~\cite{ParticleDataGroup:2024cfk}.\\